YinxinZhu/elec5620-goup12/README.md

   removal controls.

 Administrators inherit every coach ability and add platform-wide personnel management for creating accounts and resetting passwords across roles.
+The same web portal now authenticates every role with a mobile number and surfaces a learner self-registration form directly beneath the login action.

 ## Prerequisites